iotaledger/bee-rfcs/text/0035-logging.md

 There are a lot of [available backends](https://docs.rs/log/0.4.8/log/#available-logging-implementations) for the `log` frontend.

-This RFC opt for the [fern](https://docs.rs/fern) backend which is a very complete one with an advanced configuration.
+This RFC opts for the [fern](https://docs.rs/fern) backend which is a very complete one with an advanced configuration.

 ### Initialization